protocol/launchpad/README.md

 * `readme:` Your documentation's first page.
 Its default value is `./README.md`
 * `summary:` Your documentation's table of content.
 Its default value is `./SUMMARY.md`

 The value of those properties is a path to the corresponding files.
-The path is relative to the "root" option.
-For example, here's how you can tell GitBook to look into a ./product folder for the first page and summary:
+The path is relative to the `root:` option.
+For example, here's how you can tell GitBook to look into a ./docs folder for the first page and summary:

 ```
 root: ./docs/
 structure:
-    readme: ./product/README.md
+    readme: ./about-launchpad/README.md
     summary: ./product/SUMMARY.md
 ```
 ​